 Lightroom was created in 2007 by Adobe Systems.
-It was designed as a digital workflow application for photographers, allowing them to edit, organize, and share their photos from a single program.
-The first version of Lightroom, also known as Lightroom 1, was released as a public beta first on Mac OS and then on Windows.
+It was designed as a digital workflow application for photographers, allowing them to edit, organize, and share photos from a single program.
+The first version of Lightroom, also known as Lightroom 1, was released as a public beta on Mac OS and Windows.

 Lightroom quickly grew in popularity among photographers owing to its numerous features, such as non-destructive editing, tonal editing, local filter adjustments, and a user-customizable interface.
 Because of its popularity, Lightroom soon became one of Adobe’s flagship products.